soumildatta/RemoteCabinet/README.md

 2. Start the server with the command: python RCServer.py 3.
 In the case where the above command does not work, start the server with the command: python3 RCServer.py

 The RemoteCabinet client or server scripts can be terminated through a regular command-line keyboard interrupt (CTRL + C / CMD + C).
 A server will only shut down once all client have disconnected, even after a keyboard interrupt is initiated in the server.

+## Contributions to the Project
+Contributions to this project are very welcome.
+There is definitely room for improvement, and I welcome anyone to share their ideas or improve upon this project.
+You can create a new issue if you notice a problem or see room for improvement, or solve one of the existing issues.
+Solve an issue by creating a fork to the repository, and creating a pull request with the necessary fixes.